Skip to content

 error.message

-• For errors forwarded from Client Components, this will be the original Error's message.
+• Errors forwarded from Client Components show the original Error message.

-• For errors forwarded from Server Components, this will be a generic error message to avoid leaking sensitive details. errors.digest can be used to match the corresponding error in server-side logs.
+• Errors forwarded from Server Components show a generic message with an identifier.
+This is to prevent leaking sensitive details.
+You can use the identifier, under errors.digest, to match the corresponding server-side logs.

 error.digest

-An automatically generated hash of the error thrown in a Server Component.
+An automatically generated hash of the error thrown.
 It can be used to match the corresponding error in server-side logs.

 reset